myllynen/rhel-perf-automation/README.md

 These playbooks use the `metrics` Ansible role which is included in the the Red Hat supported _RHEL system roles_ Ansible collection.
-It is available as RPM or from Red Hat Automation Hub for AAP, please see the links below.
+It is available as an RPM or from Red Hat Automation Hub for AAP, please see the links below.
 In essence, the playbooks configure [Performance Co-Pilot (PCP)](https://pcp.io/) with given features.

 For a complete RHEL performance guide and PCP usage examples, see [this page](https://myllynen.github.io/rhel-performance-guide/).

-To use these playbooks on Fedora, change the included role names from `redhat.rhel_system_roles.metrics` to `linux-system-roles.metrics`.
+To use these playbooks on Fedora, the required package is `linux-system-roles`, then change the included role names from `redhat.rhel_system_roles.metrics` to `linux-system-roles.metrics`.

 In an environment without Ansible Automation Platform (AAP) install the